 How do you manage income stability?
-Are you setting aside too high a number of assets to maintain level spending?
-Higher than needed savings to make up for spending reductions reduces assets available for other goals like lifetime spending, unexpected contingencies, and legacy.
+Are you setting aside too many several assets to maintain a level of spending?
+Higher-than-needed savings to make up for spending reductions reduces assets available for other goals like lifetime spending, unexpected contingencies, and legacy.

 How do you plan to manage outliving your assets?
 No one knows how long retirement will last.
 How will you deploy your assets to last for a retirement that could span multiple decades?

-Are you projected to have a higher than expected tax liability?
+Are you projected to have a higher-than-expected tax liability?
 Are you incorporating efficient planning strategies such as tax-smart withdrawals, investment diversification, Roth conversions, and Social Security and Medicare benefit protection schemes?
-If your retirement income plan doesn’t include tax planning, then you’re leaving quite a bit of money on the table.
+If your retirement income plan doesn’t include tax planning, you’re leaving quite a bit of money on the table.